National Library of Medicine (NLM) T15 Training Grant

 Trainees in this category are eligible for funding between 1-3 years while pursuing advanced informatics training, which typically does not lead to a degree.
 These positions are funded at the NLM stipend support rates.

 Each NLM informatics research training program makes special efforts to recruit individuals from underrepresented racial and ethnic groups, individuals with disabilities, and those from economically, socially, culturally or educationally disadvantaged backgrounds, into careers in biomedical informatics.
-The positions are for US citizens and permanent residents.
+These positions are for US citizens and permanent residents.